lazywithclass/project-lamp/website/book/chapter3.markdown

 rev Nil k    = ?basecase
 rev (x:xs) k = ?recur
 ```
-On the other hand, implementing `rev` requires that we perform certain computations before others.
-This is a quite bit different from the general functional style of writing code.
+Implementing `rev` requires that we reason about the order of evaluation, which is a quite bit different from the general functional style of writing code.
 Since the base case of `rev` is straightforward to implement, let's focus on its recursive case:
 ```haskell
 rev (x:xs) = append (rev xs) (x:Nil)
 ```
 Here, we are calling `append` *and* `rev`.
-The question is: *Which one happens first?* The natural answer would be that the call to `rev` happens first.
+The question is: *Which one should happen first?* The natural answer would be that the call to `rev` happens first.
 In general, this is correct, but writing code in the general functional style provides us the liberty of not having to reason about which call happens first!

 In CPSing `rev`, we gain the ability to choose which call happens first.
 {% repl_only revCps#append :: forall a.
 List a -> List a ->